StyleCI/Docs/introduction.md

 Welcome to StyleCI - The Web Coding Style Service!

 StyleCI provides checks for both your open and closed source repos.
-By analyzing every push or pull request made on your repo, StyleCI ensures that your code is always written against the standards you want it to be.
+By analyzing every push or pull request made on your codebase, StyleCI ensures that your code is always written against the standards you want it to be.
-Connect with GitHub

 <a name="getting-started"></a>
 ## Getting Started